-19 years old male patient admitted to emergency department (ED) by his relatives with the complaints of altered mental status, yelling, and meaningless speech.
-He was conscious at the time of his presentation but place, time, person orientation was altered with no cooperation.
+19 years old male patient was admitted to emergency department (ED) by his relatives with the complaints of altered mental status, yelling, and meaningless speech.
+He was conscious at the time of admission.
+But time, person orientation was altered with no cooperation.
 He had no chronic illness in the history.
 Deeply agitated; patients vitals were recorded as tension arterial; 142/75 mmHg, heart rate; 122/min, fever; 37,5°C breath rate; 20/dk.ECG shows sinus tachycardia without any abnormal morphology.
 His pupils were isochoric with bilateral mydriasis.
-Skin and mucous membranes were dry, Intestinal motility was hypoactive.
-Complete blood count, renal and liver function tests and arterial blood gas analysis and ph were within normal range.
+Skin and mucous membranes were dry, Intestinal motility was hypoactive by auscultation.
+Complete blood count, renal and liver function tests and arterial blood gas analysis and pH in arterial blood gas analyse were normal.
 Drug could not be determined in toxicological screening.
-In the light of these signs and symptoms, anticholinergic toxidrome was suspected and only supportive therapy was started.
-Due to patient's general medical condition and consciousness level, gastric lavage was not performed and active coal was not administrated due to aspiration risk.
+In the light of these signs and symptoms, anticholinergic toxidrome was suspected and supportive therapy was started.
+Due to patient's general medical condition and consciousness level, gastric lavage was not performed and active coal was not administrated because of aspiration risk.
 For symptomatic treatment of agitation 10 mg midazolam was administrated intravenously.
 Agitations were ceased and reoccurred in a brief period.
-Further story exposed that patient had consumed "Datura stramonium" for entertainment about 4 hours ago.
+When we got a detailed history of anamnesis from the parents of the patient, we have learned that the patient ingested "Datura stramonium" with the expectation of euphoric effects, about 4 hours ago the development of symptoms.
 National Referral Centre for Poisoning was called for further information and treatment options.
-To case further harm caused by him to himself and environment 2 mg physostigmine were administered.
+To prevent from the further harmful effects from DS, 2 mg physostigmine were administered.
 Due to known arrhythmogenic and epileptogenic effects of physostigmine patient were monitorised before administration.
-2 minutes after administration of physostigmine patient responded the drug and immediately regained consciousness, also disorientation and incooperation ended very rapidly.
+2 minutes after administration of physostigmine patient responded the drug and immediately regained consciousness, also disorientation and incooperation ended rapidly.
 After further monitorisation for 8 hours patient were discharged safely.